Out of Africa (film): Plot

-Karen Blixen recalls her life in Africa where she moved in 1913 as an unmarried wealthy Dane.
-After having been spurned by her Swedish nobleman lover, she asks his brother, Baron Bror Blixen, to marry out of mutual convenience and they move to the vicinity of Nairobi, British East Africa.
-Using her funds, he is to set up a dairy ranch, with her joining him a few months later, at which time they will marry.
-En route to Nairobi, her train is hailed by a big-game hunter named Denys Finch Hatton, who knows her fiancé and entrusts his haul of ivory to her.
+In 1913, after being rejected by a Swedish nobleman, Danish aristocrat Karen Dinesen proposes a marriage of convenience to the nobleman's brother, Baron Bror Blixen.
+They plan to move to Nairobi, British East Africa, where Bror intends to invest Karen's money in a dairy farm.
+She will join him a few months later, at which time they will marry.
+En route to Nairobi, Karen's train is hailed by big-game hunter Denys Finch Hatton, who knows Bror and entrusts her with his ivory haul.

-She is greeted at the railway station by Farah, the Somali headman hired by Bror, who is nowhere to be found.
-She is taken to the recently founded Muthaiga Club.
-She enters the men-only salon to ask for her husband and, because of her gender, is asked to leave.
-Karen and Bror marry before the day is out and she becomes Baroness Blixen.

-She then learns that Bror has changed their agreed-upon plan and has spent her money to establish a coffee farm.
-She quickly learns that the farm is at too high an elevation to offer much of a chance of success.
-She needs Bror's help in building and managing this farm, but his interest is more in guiding game hunting safaris than in farming.
+Farah, the Somali headman Bror hired, greets Karen at the railway station.
+She is taken to the Muthaiga Club.
+She enters the men-only salon seeking her future husband, but is soon asked to leave.
+Karen and Bror immediately marry and become Baroness Blixen.
+Karen learns that Bror has changed their plan and instead bought a coffee farm, but it is at too high an elevation to be very productive.
+Karen needs Bror's help managing the farm, but he is more interested in guiding big-game hunting safaris.

-Karen comes to love Africa and the African people and is taken in by the breathtaking view of the nearby Ngong Hills and the Great Rift Valley beyond.
-Meanwhile, she looks after the Kikuyu people who are squatting on her land.
-Among other things, she establishes a school, helps with their medical needs, and arbitrates their disputes.
-She also attempts to establish a formal European homelife on par with the other upper class colonists in the area.
-Meanwhile, she becomes friends with a young woman, Felicity (whose character is based on a young Beryl Markham).
-Eventually, Karen and Bror develop feelings for each other.
-But Bror continues to pursue other sexual relationships because their marriage is still a partnership based on convenience.
+Karen comes to love Africa and its people.
+She looks after the Kikuyu people who live on her land, establishes a school there, helps with their medical needs, and arbitrates their disputes.
+Meanwhile, she attempts to build a formal European homelife equal to other nearby upper-class colonists.
+She befriends a young woman, Felicity (whose character is based on a young Beryl Markham).
+Eventually, Karen and Bror's mutual feelings deepen, and they do consummate their marriage.
+However, Bror keeps pursuing other women, while Karen fills her evenings, socialising with neighbor visitors.

-As the First World War reaches East Africa, the colonists form a militia led by the colonial patriarch Lord Delamere, which includes Denys and Bror among their number.
-A military expedition sets out in search of the forces from the neighboring German colony of German East Africa.
-Responding to the militia's need for supplies, Karen leads a difficult expedition to find them and returns safely.
-Shortly after the end of the war, in the evenings, Karen makes up exotic and imaginative stories to entertain her visitors.
+As World War I reaches East Africa, the colonists form a militia led by colonial patriarch Lord Delamere, which includes Denys and Bror.
+A military expedition searches for forces from the neighbor German colony of German East Africa.
+Responding to the militia's need for supplies, Karen leads a tiring and long expedition to find them and returns safely.
+Karen contracts syphilis from Bror, returns to Denmark for treatment and recuperation while Bror manages the farm in her absence.
+Bror resumes his safari work upon Karen's return.
+They live separately after she discovers that he is still a philanderer.

-Karen discovers that Bror has given her syphilis.
-As she is unable to receive proper treatment in Nairobi, she returns to Denmark for treatment and recuperation.
-Bror agrees to manage the farm while she is away.
-When she returns, now unable to bear children, Bror resumes his safari work and they begin to live separately.